ankittshrmaa/DevOps-journey/Cloud/AWS/0.2 EC2/2_VPC.md

 6. IP's
 7. Network Access Control List

-### In simple VPC is act as whole secure architecture of EC2, Here we manage the security, Networking, Access, Subnetting.
+### In simple VPC is act as whole secure architecture of EC2, Here we manage the security, Networking, Access, Subnetting
-### This is the part i think takes alot time to understand for me, But i tried to undersatnd and go as deeper i can!!

 ### VPC creation
 1. VPC and Other